How the USC Games Expo pivoted to an online-only event with 50 student demos

 USC Games director Danny Bilson said in an interview with GamesBeat that the school has had to scramble in recent weeks to convert a 2,000-person physical event for students and faculty into an all-digital event.

 USC Games has been ranked as North America’s No. 1 game design program for nearly a decade, according to the Princeton Review.
-Jam City is sponsoring the event and it had to put in even more money to convert the event to digital, said Bilson, who is also the screenwriter for Spike Lee’s upcoming Da 5 Bloods film.
+Jam City is sponsoring the event, and it had to put in even more money to convert the event to digital, said Bilson, who is also the screenwriter for Spike Lee’s upcoming Da 5 Bloods film.

 “We actually got all the faculty — every single faculty in USC Games — to participate in helping put this thing on.
-So it took all hands on deck,” Bilson said.
+So it took all-hands on-deck,” Bilson said.
 “We had to figure out how to show games, and that’s a lot harder than in-person.
 We’re dropping 50 executables so that people can check out and enjoy the final projects of the students.”

-When the lockdown orders hit, many of the students were in between their alpha and beta tests on large projects with as many as 15 students per game.
+When the lockdown orders hit, many of the students were in between their alpha and beta tests on large projects, with as many as 15 people working on a game.

 “About 12 of these have been in production for a year,” Bilson said.
 “These games are as good or better than anything we’ve ever had.
 And as it’s a tribute to the students, because not only was it a technical problem or an emotional one going home.
-These students all had these plans for graduation and going into industry, and they still have plans for that, but it’s a lot more uncertain.”
+These students all had these plans for graduation and going into industry, and they still have plans for that, but it’s a lot more uncertain.

 Some of the demos will take the form of trailers.
 Others will be playable as downloads.